npe-2012/eManga/README.md

 ###License

-APR is under the MIT License
+eManga is under the MIT License

 ###Instructions